 - One of the evaluators will read through ten to twenty pages of your document, look closely at two or three tables and/or figures and read through at least one page of your references or bibliography.
 The rest of the document will be spot-checked.

 - The attachment you sent to the Thesis and Dissertation Office will be returned to you with comments about formatting rules and revisions.
-We strive to respond to your email within two business days, but near the end of the pre-submission consultation periods, the turnaround time may be longer.

 - You can send your entire manuscript or just parts of it.
 Generally, people send their preliminary pages, their introductory chapter and literature review chapter, some tables or figures, and the references list or bibliography.
 Since this is not a formal review of your manuscipt, it does not have to be the final version approved by all committee members.
 It should be formatted to the best of your ability with a chapter structure.